Project in e-Commerce (Revision 2)

 - Your assignment structure does not assess knowledge and skills.

-If you are rejected, you may appeal this decision to the Director, Faculty of Business.
+If your proposal is rejected, you may resubmit to address the deficiencies, and if you are still unsuccessful, you may appeal this decision to the Director, Faculty of Business.

 Assignment 1 (25%)

-In this preliminary outline, you will prepare a complete independent study proposal, containing a succinct description of the motivation, objectives, research topic, work plan, supports, and assessments (see above).
+In this preliminary outline, you will prepare a complete independent study proposal, containing a succinct description of the motivation, objectives, research topic, work plan, supports, and assessments.
+This assignment outlines your learning agenda and builds a contract for learning between you and the supervising professor.

 There are no formal examinations for this course.
-You complete the course by submitting all the agreed assignments and obtaining an overall grade of “C-” (60 percent) or higher.
+You complete the course by submitting all the agreed-upon assignments and obtaining an overall grade of “C-” (60 percent) or higher.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 There are no formal course materials for this course.
-You, the student, are responsible for negotiating with the supervising faculty member, a program of study valued at three credits.
+You, the student, are responsible for negotiating a program of study valued at three credits with the supervising faculty member.
+Course materials are your responsibility, though you have full access to the University Library.
+The course professor will also be available for consultation to support students in the selection of appropriate resources.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.